About Qualifications Frameworks in England and Wales

 These frameworks replace the previous Qualifications and Credit Framework (QCF), which was removed in September 2015.
 Qualifications are being transitioned from QCF requirements over a period of time, with transition being completed by the end of December 2017.

-While these changes mostly directly affect Awarding Bodies like SQA, you may notice that there are some changes to terminology and information surrounding qualifications delivered in these countries.
+While these changes mostly directly affect Awarding Bodies like SQA, you may notice that there are some changes to terminology and information surrounding qualifications delivered in England and Wales.
 More detail on this is contained in our FAQ document: